hkjeldsberg/kafka-docs/doks/fundamentals.md

 ## Why Kafka and log system?

-Fist, consider the existing techonology:
+Fist, consider the existing technology (not stream based):
 Pros:

 - Suitable for heavy, complex data transformations and aggregations.